ten-protocol/ten-whitepaper/appendix.md

 This section describes alternatives considered and discarded.

 ### Alternative L1 Deposit management
-On a high level, a user has to deposit some ERC tokens on the L1 management contract, and the same amount has to be credited on the user's account on Obscuro.
+On a high-level, a user has to deposit some ERC tokens on the L1 management contract, and the same amount has to be credited on the user's account on Obscuro.
 This is not straightforward since finality is probabilistic.
 One option to achieve this is to wait a number of L1 blocks for confirmation.
 This has some clear disadvantages.

 Another option is to introduce a dependency mechanism between the L2 rollup and the L1 blocks.
 Basically, the L2 transaction that credits the Obscuro account will be in an L2 rollup that will only be accepted by the management contract if the dependency is part of the ancestors of the current block.
 This option is discarded because in the case where the L1 deposit gets reorganised away before the rollup is created, the rollup which contains the L2 deposit transaction is invalidated.